bytarch/flow-nextjs-template/AI_RULES.md

 13. **TypeScript**:
     *   Write all new code in TypeScript.
     *   Strive for strong typing and leverage TypeScript's features to improve code quality and maintainability.
 Avoid using `any` where possible.

-By following these guidelines, we can build a more robust, maintainable, and consistent application.